 Luxury Pick: Sparco Arrow Evo 7.1kg Gloves

-These gloves are the highest quality equipment you can find for not only sim racing, but use in the real world.
-The HTX printed palm grips the steering wheel like glue.
+The Sparco Arrow Evo 7.1kg are the highest quality gloves you can find for not only sim racing, but use in the real world.
+The rubber patches printed on the palm grip the steering wheel like glue.
 Other than being the gold standard in terms of quality, they also have extra padding on the carpal area.
 This means that extensive racing with a force-feedback wheel will not take its usual toll on your hand.
-An added benefit is that of the touchscreen compatibility on the index finger and thumb, meaning that you won’t have to take the gloves off in-between races to use your phone.
+An added benefit is that of the touchscreen compatibility on the fingers tips of index finger and thumb, meaning that you won’t have to take the gloves off in-between races to use your phone.
 Their quality is excellent, providing a comfortable fit and soft texture.

 Of course with all these features comes an (expected) drawback: the price.
 These gloves are expensive, almost reaching the price of some cheaper wheels and pedals.